markashleybell/markashleybell.com/posts/building-a-simple-google-chrome-extension.md

     // When the popup HTML has loaded window.addEventListener('load', function(evt) {
-        // Bind our addBookmark function to the form submit event document.getElementById('addbookmark').addEventListener('submit', addBookmark);
         // Cache a reference to the status display SPAN statusDisplay = document.getElementById('status-display');
+        // Handle the bookmark form submit event with our addBookmark function document.getElementById('addbookmark').addEventListener('submit', addBookmark);
+        // Get the event page
+        chrome.runtime.getBackgroundPage(function(eventPage) {
-        // Call the getPageInfo function in the background page, injecting
+            // Call the getPageInfo function in the event page, passing in our
+            // onPageDetailsReceived function as the callback.
+This injects content.js
-        // content_script.js into the current HTML page and passing in our
+            // into the current tab's HTML
-        // onPageInfo function as the callback
-        chrome.extension.getBackgroundPage().getPageInfo(onPageInfo);
+            eventPage.getPageDetails(onPageDetailsReceived);
         });
+    });

 This may look a little confusing at first, but hopefully it will make more sense when you see the rest!

-## background.js
+## event.js

-Think of this file as the negotiator between the popup dialog and the content/DOM of the currently loaded web page. `getPageInfo` is the function we called when our popup loaded, and its parameter is the callback function which sets the values of the form fields in `popup.js`.
+Think of this file as the negotiator between the popup dialog and the content/DOM of the currently loaded web page. `getPageDetails` is the function we called when our popup loaded, and its parameter is the callback function which sets the values of the form fields in `popup.js`.

     :::javascript
-    // Array to hold callback functions
-    var callbacks = [];

-    // This function is called onload in the popup code function getPageInfo(callback) {
+    // This function is called onload in the popup code function getPageDetails(callback) {
-        // Add the callback to the queue callbacks.push(callback);
-        // Inject the content script into the current page chrome.tabs.executeScript(null, { file: 'content_script.js' });
+        // Inject the content script into the current page chrome.tabs.executeScript(null, { file: 'content.js' });
-    };

-    // Perform the callback when a request is received from the content script chrome.extension.onMessage.addListener(function(request)  {
+        // Perform the callback when a message is received from the content script chrome.runtime.onMessage.addListener(function(message)  {
-        // Get the first callback in the callbacks array
-        // and remove it from the array var callback = callbacks.shift();
             // Call the callback function
-        callback(request);
+            callback(message);
         });
+    };

-When `getPageInfo` is called, it pushes the callback function onto a queue and then injects the content script (below) into the DOM of the current web page.
+When `getPageDetails` is called, it injects the content script (below) into the DOM of the current web page and executes it.
+It then sets up an event listener to listen for the `onMessage` event which will be triggered by the content script.

-## content_script.js
+## content.js

-The content script itself is pretty simple: it just gets the title, url and any selected text from the current page and fires them back to the background script.
+The content script itself is pretty simple: it just gets the title, url and any selected text from the current page and passes them back to the event script by calling `sendMessage`, which triggers the `onMessage` event we're listening for in `event.js`.

     :::javascript
-    // Object to hold information about the current page var pageInfo = {
-        "title": document.title,
-        "url": window.location.href,
-        "summary": window.getSelection().toString()
-    };

-    // Send the information back to the extension chrome.extension.sendRequest(pageInfo);
+    // Send a message containing the page details back to the event page chrome.runtime.sendMessage({
+        'title': document.title,
+        'url': window.location.href,
+        'abstract': window.getSelection().toString()
+    });

-The background page listener then gets the callback function from the queue (which, if you remember, is the `onPageInfo` function from the popup page) and calls it, passing in the information about the page so that it can populate the form field values.
+The event script listener then calls the callback function it was passed (which, if you remember, is the `onPageDetailsReceived` function from the popup page), passing in the information about the page so that it can populate the form field values.

 To test your extension, open the Chrome Extensions tab (Tools > Extensions), check 'Developer Mode' and click 'Load unpacked extension...'.
 Browse to your extension's folder and select it: you'll see the icon appear in your browser toolbar.
 Click it while viewing any normal web page and you should see a popup like the one in the screen shot at the beginning of this article, populated with the data from the current page.

-You can [download all the source code here](https://github.com/markashleybell/mab_bookmark_extension/archive/0.1.zip "External Link: Chrome Extension Source Download") and modify it to suit your own purposes, or just use it to learn from.
+You can [download all the source code here](https://github.com/markashleybell/mab_bookmark_extension/archive/0.2.zip "External Link: Chrome Extension Source Download") and modify it to suit your own purposes, or just use it to learn from.
+If you find any mistakes or bugs, feel free to [add an issue or pull request on GitHub](https://github.com/markashleybell/mab_bookmark_extension  "External Link: Chrome Extension GitHub Repository").

 That's it!
-I'll explain more about Chrome extensions in future posts, but in the meantime, the [Google extension documentation](https://developer.chrome.com/extensions/getstarted.html "External Link: Google Chrome Extension Documentation") is comprehensive and very useful to learn from.
+The [Google extension documentation](https://developer.chrome.com/extensions/getstarted.html "External Link: Google Chrome Extension Documentation") is comprehensive and very useful to learn from.
 I also picked up a lot of good information from [this thread on the Chromium Extensions Google Group](https://groups.google.com/forum/#!topic/chromium-extensions/6rhH8KMuwlw "External Link: Chromium Extensions Google Group").